 We’re adding all the values from cell E6 to E11.

 Here, df means degrees of freedom.
-We have 6 values in our dataset and there are 2 parameters in our dataset.
+We have 6 values in our dataset, and there are 2 parameters in our dataset.
 Hence our df = 6-2 = 4.

 Then, we’ll find the value of Residual Standard Error.

-• Type this formula in cell E15.
+- Enter this formula in cell E15:

 =SQRT(E13/E14)

-Thus, we’ll get our value.
+We’ll get our value.

 Practice Section